spectrocloud/librarium/docs/docs-content/vertex/system-management/add-registry.md

 :::info

-This section describes how to add a system-level registry.
+This section describes how to add a system scope registry.
 For guidance on adding a registry at the tenant scope, check out [Add a Tenant-Level Registry](../../tenant-settings/add-registry.md).

 :::